 Differing dimple patterns and shapes can have a range of impacts on the way golf balls perform.
 Golf ball manufacturers are constantly testing and working to improve them.
-Varying dimple shapes, patterns and sizes affect distance.
-It also effects the stability with which the golf ball flies and spin rates on both full and partial shots.
+Varying dimple shapes, patterns, and sizes affect distance.
+It also affects the stability with which the golf ball flies and spin rates on both full and partial shots.

 The cover layer of your golf ball is constructed to exact specifications to consistently perform a certain way.
 Scuffs, cuts, or other damage to the exterior compromise those specifications and cause your golf ball to perform in a slightly unpredictable, unintended manner.
 Imperfections on the cover change the way air and drag interact with the golf ball.
 This ultimately leads to the loss of distance and accuracy.
 For instance, if some of the dimples are shallower than others because of a scuff mark, your shot could potentially end up anywhere from 3 – 5 yards offline and up to 6 yards shorter than your intended distance.